 The explosions have left many people wondering why the plant was still operating in the wake of the approaching hurricane.
 Some safety experts believe the plant should have emptied the tanks and moved them to storage facilities as it could have foreseen a loss of power.
 Alternatively, the tanks could have been vented so that the chemicals would have been lost to the atmosphere, thus avoiding the risk of fire.

 Chemical plant accidents are among the most serious occupational accidents that can occur across the nation.
 Many chemical plants store and utilize volatile chemicals.
 When mistakes happen, these chemicals can lead to massive explosions.
 Some of the largest chemical plant disasters have happened in Texas.

 Thousands of employees and potentially members of the public can be injured in a chemical plant accident.
-While smoke inhalation and burns are the immediate concern, long term, exposure to these chemicals can have deadly affects.
+While smoke inhalation and burns are the immediate concern, long-term, exposure to these chemicals can have deadly effects.
 Anyone who has been injured in a chemical plant accident should contact a personal injury lawyer as soon as possible.
 Whether you are an employee or someone living in the vicinity of the plant, your attorney can evaluate your potential claim against the chemical plant.